drocheam/optrace/docs/source/usage/tma.rst

 Calculating Image and Object Distance
 __________________________________________

-The member function :meth:`image_position <optrace.tracer.transfer_matrix_analysis.TMA.image_position>` enables us to calculate a image position from an object position.
+The method :meth:`image_position <optrace.tracer.transfer_matrix_analysis.TMA.image_position>` allows for the calculation of an image position.
+You need to provide an object position:

 .. doctest::